Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 print(f"Total H2 reference grid has a transmission capacity of {total_TWkm} TWkm.")

-Exercise 5: Reference grid coupling in Italy#
+Task 5: Reference grid coupling in Italy#

 Hide code cell content